elcuazcode/elcuazcode/README.md

 ### Glad to see you here!
-I am a skilled Python programmer with a deep appreciation for the power of open-source software, particularly Linux.
-I enjoy leveraging my knowledge of automation to streamline routine tasks, freeing up valuable time to explore my interests, such as literature and outdoor activities.
-I'm passionate about problem-solving and always seeking new challenges to grow my skill set."
+I am a pragmatic person who faces challenges creatively.
+I speak three languages and I am learning the fourth.
+I use Python and its paradigms as the main tool to deliver efficient solutions.
+I enjoy coffee, Vivaldi, and the constant acquisition of knowledge.

 <br/>